 Certain features in PSPDFKit need additional permissions, which will require modifications in your Info.plist file.
-Adding these descriptive keys has been a recommendation since iOS 7 and has been strongly enforced since iOS 10.
-When the system prompts the user to allow access for a certain subsystem, this value of the permission key will be displayed as part of the alert.
+Adding these descriptive keys has been a recommendation since iOS 7 and this has been strongly enforced since iOS 10.
+When the system prompts the user to allow access for a certain subsystem, the value of the permission key will be displayed as part of the alert.
 From the Apple documentation:

 Important: To protect user privacy, an iOS app linked on or after iOS 10.0, and which accesses TYPE, must statically declare the intent to do so.
 Include the KEY in your app’s Info.plist file and provide a purpose string for this key.
 If your app attempts to access TYPE without a corresponding purpose string, your app exits.

 [access] This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app’s Info.plist must contain an NSMicrophoneUsageDescription key with a string value explaining to the user how the app uses this data.

 To fix this, edit your Info.plist and assign a descriptive string to this key.
 PSPDFKit has been checking for this since 5.5.1 to warn you in advance if you forget.
 See our sample projects for examples of such descriptions.